ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 on a specifically-identified device.
 Remote Attestation is broken into two phases, shown in Figure 1:

-* During system startup, each distinct software object is "measured".
+* During system startup, each distinct software object is "measured" by the Attester.
-Its identity, hash (i.e., cryptographic digest) and version information are recorded in a log.
+The object's identity, hash (i.e., cryptographic digest) and version information are recorded in a log.
 Hashes are also extended, or cryptographically folded, into the TPM, in a way that can be used to validate the log entries.
-The measurement process generally follows the Chain of Trust model used in Measured Boot, where each stage of the system measures the next one, and extends its measurement into the TPM, before launching it.
+The measurement process generally follows the layered chain-of-trust model used in Measured Boot, where each stage of the system measures the next one, and extends its measurement into the TPM, before launching it.
+See {{rats-arch}}, section "Layered Attestation Environments," for an architectural definition of this model.

-* Once the device is running and has operational network connectivity, a separate, trusted Verifier will interrogate the network device to retrieve the logs and a copy of the digests collected by hashing each software object, signed by an attestation private key known only to the TPM.
+* Once the device is running and has operational network connectivity, a separate, trusted Verifier will interrogate the network device to retrieve the logs and a copy of the digests collected by hashing each software object, signed by an attestation private key secured by, but never released by, the TPM.
+The YANG model described in {{rats-charra}} facilitates this operation.

-The result is that the Verifier can verify the device's identity by checking the Subject Field and signature of certificate containing the TPM's attestation public key, and can validate the software that was launched by verifying the correctness of the logs by comparing with the signed digests from the TPM, and comparing digests in the log with known-good values.
+The result is that the Verifier can verify the device's identity by checking the Subject Field and signature of certificate containing the TPM's attestation public key, and can validate the software that was launched by verifying the correctness of the logs by comparing with the signed digests from the TPM, and comparing digests in the log with Reference Values.

 It should be noted that attestation and identity are inextricably linked;
 signed Evidence that a particular version of software was loaded is of little